ocefpaf/talk_conda_packaging/slides.md

 [https://www.continuum.io/blog/developer-blog/community-conda-forge](https://www.continuum.io/blog/developer-blog/community-conda-forge)

-# The solution

-The `conda-forge` organization was created to be transparent, open, and community led.
-The goal is to provide a stable source for packages while reducing the effort duplication and recipe fragmentation.

-. . .

-While developed to meet the unique needs of scientific software developers, it is a system that brings features and utilities for the broader developer community.

 # What do we mean by community?

 > - The channel **is** community-governed: **open** by-weekly meetings, and **transparent** discussions on GitHub (still working on a **CoD**)